jneem/bradipograph/book/src/firmware.md

   -h, --help                 Print help
 ```

-It feeder should also run on Windows and macOS, but you'll need to figure it out yourself;
+The feeder should also run on Windows and macOS, but you'll need to figure it out yourself;
 the source code is [here](https://github.com/jneem/bradipograph/tree/main/crates/feeder).

 ## Flash the firmware